ComplexSecurity/knowledge-base/docs/programming/php.md

 PHP is an open-source, server-side programming language that can be used to create websites, applications, customer relationship management systems and more.
-It is a widely-used general-purpose language that can be embedded into [[HTML]].
+It is a widely-used general-purpose language that can be embedded into [HTML](../web/html.md).

 This functionality with HTML means that the PHP language has remained popular with developers as it helps to simplify HTML code.